Matatika/matatika-docs/content/getting-started.md

 ### Postman
-Within [our maintained Postman collection](), find the 'Publish a workspace dataset' request under the 'Workspaces' folder.
+Within [our maintained Postman collection](){:target="_blank"}, find the 'Publish a workspace dataset' request under the 'Workspaces' folder.
 Substitute `{{workspace-id}}` with the workspace ID we obtained earlier, and press the 'Send' button.

 ---